-- a) qualifying percentage to be determined by the SDA - b) at least 2 accredited judges are required to judge each competition - c) there is to be a minimum of 3 judges for FEI competitions - d) a minimum of 2 interstate (from different states) A or B level accredited judges must be on the Ground Jury - e) it is up to the state to determine if ponies are to be included - the highest level test at each level is not compulsory but must be used if an EA Judges' practical exam is scheduled - g) competitions may be run in divisions if numbers require it. - h) a TD is to be appointed by the SDA - i) the schedule is to be approved by the SDA - j) the SDA can determine what levels are to be held e.g. Preliminary, Novice, etc. - k) a Chief Steward must be appointed from the current FEI accredited or National Stewards list.(rule 6.1 for role, rule 7.9 for payment of out of pocket expenses)
+- a) qualifying percentage to be determined by the SDA - b) at least 2 accredited judges are required to judge each competition - c) there is to be a minimum of 3 judges for EA FEI and FEI competitions - d) a minimum of 2 interstate (from different states) A or B level accredited judges must be on the Ground Jury - e) reserving 2 places in each competition for the highest qualified combinations from each state is at the discretion of the SDA - f) it is up to the state to determine if ponies are to be included - g) the highest level test at each level is not compulsory but must be used if an NOAS Judges' practical exam is scheduled - h) competitions may be run in sections if numbers require it. - i) a TD is to be appointed by the SDA - j) the schedule is to be approved by the SDA - k) the SDA can determine what levels are to be held e.g. Preliminary, Novice, etc.

-10.13 State Youth Dressage Championships
+8.13 State Youth Dressage Championships